ayushTheunc/comp423-course-notes/docs/tutorials/rust-setup.md

    git commit -m "Add dev container configuration"
    ```

-#### Explanation of the `devcontainer.json` file

-- **`name`**: Specifies the name of the dev container, making it easy to identify in VS Code.
-- **`image`**: Defines the base Docker image used for the development environment.
-Here, it specifies a Rust development image provided by Microsoft.
-- **`customizations`**: Customizes VS Code settings for the container.
-The example enables the Rust extension for better Rust language support.
+!!! info
+    The `devcontainer.json` file specifies the configuration for your development environment, including the base image (`rust:latest`) and the VS Code extension for Rust.

+---

 ### Step 4: Open the Dev Container in VS Code